 get_post_time()

-Gets the time of the current post creation in the specified format.
-You can specify a return format (the default is Unix format).
-Must be used in WordPress loop.
+Gets the publication time of the post in the specified format (default is unix timestamp).
+Used inside the WordPress loop.

-The function gets a result for processing in php, and does not display it to the screen.
-Use the_time() to display the result.
+The function gets the result for processing, not outputting it to the screen.
+To output, use the function the_time().

 Uses: mysql2date()